Harvesting your garden vegetables can seem like feast or famine. Your lettuce,

 maturity dates.
 Again, divide your garden space into three or four sections.

-If you are planting a lot of corn, this gives a small break in between harvests.
+are planting a lot of corn, this gives a small break in between harvests.

 While we all love corn on the cob, some people get tired of it, if eaten